 To receive a letter grade for a research paper, a student must submit the paper by the date specified by the instructor, or, if the instructor has not specified a due date, by the last day of classes in the semester.
 For courses taken in the fall semester, the instructor may extend the due date to no later than January 15.
-For courses taken in the spring semester, the instructor may extend the end of the semester, in which case the paper must be submitted by the last day of the examination period.
+For courses taken in the spring semester, the instructor may extend the due date to no later than June 15, unless the student intends to graduate at the end of the semester, in which case the paper must be submitted by the last day of the examination period.
 For courses taken in the summer session, the deadline will be August 15.